mattbis/mapFilePath.dev/README.md

   iii. some attempt is made to make it cross compile.

 2. In `dev2` we reduce the source tree massively to achieve our aims but instead make the entire model shared.. across language targets. ( such that res/share etc )

+# mothball

+1. I suddenly think this is madness in fact this process is quite teh same in all languages, its just a action model tree.. and already these symbols must exist.. in such we can produce a logic tree... into llvm for example.. lets think about this briefly next in a new repo..